 2 And it came to pass in an evening tide, that David arose from off his bed, and walked upon the roof of the king’s house: and from the roof he saw a woman washing herself; and the woman was very beautiful to look upon.
 3 And David sent and inquired after the woman.
 And one said, Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?
 4 And David sent messengers, and took her; and she came in unto him, and he lay with her; for she was purified from her uncleanness: and she returned unto her house.
 5 And the woman conceived, and sent and told David, and said, I am with child.2 Samuel 11:2-5

-Here is another important principal.
-When you have stepped away from the will of God, stepped out of that role God put you in, God’s wisdom will no longer be guiding your decisions.
-The miraculous thing about living inside the will of God, on the path that God laid out for you, is that all along the way the Holy Spirit will be guiding your steps, guiding your choices.
+Here is another important principle.
+When you have stepped away from the will of God and stepped out of that role God put you in, God’s wisdom will no longer be guiding your decisions.
+The miraculous thing about living inside the will of God, on the path that God laid out for you, is that all along the way the Holy Spirit will be guiding your steps and guiding your choices.
 This brings the best possible outcomes for you.

 However, when you step outside the will of God, that Divine guidance is no longer with you.
 You are now operating on your own limited wisdom and your own selfish motives.
 We see where David’s wisdom leads him.

-In verses 6:13 David tries desperately to convince Uriah, Bathsheba’s husband, to take a break from battle and go home to spend some time with his wife.
-This would make the child that is to be born, appear to be Uriah’s.
-But Uriah is so honorable, he feels that it would be unfair to his brothers on the battle field to take a vacation while they are fighting.
+In verse 6:13 David tries desperately to convince Uriah, Bathsheba’s husband, to take a break from battle and go home to spend some time with his wife.
+This would make the child that is to be born appear to be Uriah’s.
+But Uriah is so honorable that he feels that it would be unfair to his brothers on the battlefield to take a vacation while they are fighting.
 So he refuses to go home.
 So David, still acting outside the wisdom of God, making choices based on only his selfish human understanding, decides to try something else.

 14 And it came to pass in the morning, that David wrote a letter to Joab, and sent it by the hand of Uriah.
 15 And he wrote in the letter, saying, Set ye Uriah in the forefront of the hottest battle, and retire ye from him, that he may be smitten, and die.
 16 And it came to pass, when Joab observed the city, that he assigned Uriah unto a place where he knew that valiant men were.
 17 And the men of the city went out, and fought with Joab: and there fell some of the people of the servants of David; and Uriah the Hittite died also.
 Verse 26 And when the wife of Uriah heard that Uriah her husband was dead, she mourned for her husband.
 27 And when the mourning was past, David sent and fetched her to his house, and she became his wife, and bare him a son.
 But the thing that David had done displeased the Lord.2 Samuel 11: 14-17 & 26-27